Impact of Node Speed on Throughput of Energy-Constrained Mobile Networks with Wireless Power Transfer: Models and Metrics

-A pair of source and destination nodes is determined randomly.
-Unless they are within the transmission range $r$, a packet should be delivered via a relay node.
-In this paper, the relay policy follows the two-phase routing \cite{Grossglauser02}: \begin{itemize} \item {\it Mode switch.} In each time slot, a node becomes a transmitter or a receiver with probability $q$ or $1-q$, respectively. \item {\it Phase 1.} In odd time slots, assume that node $i$ becomes a transmitter.
+A pair of source and destination nodes is given randomly.
+Unless there is the corresponding destination node of a source node in transmission range $r$, its packet should be delivered via a relay node.
+In this paper, the transmission policy follows the two-phase routing \cite{Grossglauser02}: \begin{itemize} \item {\it Mode switch.} In each time slot, a node becomes a transmitter or a receiver with probability $q$ or $1-q$, respectively. \item {\it Phase 1.} In odd time slots, let us consider node $i$ becomes a transmitter.
 If there is at least one receiver within transmission range $r$, node $i$ forwards its packet to one of them.
-This receiver node can be the destination of node $i$. \item {\it Phase 2.} In even time slots, assume that node $i$ becomes a receiver.
+This receiver node can be the destination of node $i$. \item {\it Phase 2.} In even time slots, let us consider node $i$ becomes a receiver.
 If there is at least one transmitter within transmission range $r$ and one of them has a packet whose destination is node $i$, it forwards the packet to node $i$.
-This transmitter can be the source of node $i$. \end{itemize} In \cite{Grossglauser02}, the throughput of two-phase routing is defined as follows.
-10pt {\bf Definition 1.} (Throughput) {\it Let $M_{i}(t)$ be the number of node $i$ packets that its corresponding destination node receives during $t$ time slots.
-A long-term per node throughput of $\Lambda$ is feasible for every S-D pair if
+This transmitter can be the source of node $i$. \end{itemize} In \cite{Grossglauser02}, the throughput of the two-phase routing is defined as follows: 10pt {\bf Definition 1.} (Throughput) {\it Let $M_{i}(t)$ be the number of node $i$ packets that its corresponding destination node receives during $t$ time slots.
+We say that a long-term per node throughput of $\Lambda$ is feasible for every S-D pair if:

 } Hereafter, the long-term per node throughput is abbreviated as the throughput.
-When a transmitter forwards a packet, one unit of energy is consumed.
+When a transmitter forwards a packet, a constant amount of energy is consumed\footnote{{It is implicitly assumed that a modulation and coding scheme (MCS) is fixed and constant power is required to deliver a packet within the transmission range.
+It is interesting to adjust a control to improve the energy efficiency, which is outside the scope of current work.}}.
+In \cite{Ko2013}, it is defined as one {\it unit of energy}.
 A node is {\it active} when it has at least one unit of energy.
-We define the active probability $P_{\mathrm{on}}$ as the probability that a node is active.
-Since only an active node can transmit a packet, the throughput $\Lambda$ is a function of $P_{\mathrm{on}}$.
-In \cite{Ko2013}, we expressed $\Lambda$ in terms of $P_{\mathrm{on}}$ as follows:
+Otherwise, the node is {\it inactive}.
+We define the active probability $p_{\mathrm{on}}$ as the probability a node has at least one unit of energy.
+In \cite{Ko2013}, the throughput $\Lambda$ is expressed in terms of the active probability $P_{\mathrm{on}}$ as follows: